kevinmeredith/tech-lead-book/ch-5-sports-team.md

 > Never outshine the master

 Sharing my true thoughts would've put me at odds with my own Manager.
 Revealing those thoughts would deliver an implicit
 criticism: "I know better than you."
-Lastly,

-As a result, as a Technical Lead, use your influence to help the team win, but continue to maintain a good relationship with your Manager.
-This person has the authority to advance or shut down your current role.
+As a Tech Lead, help the team, but know and respect boundaries of your Manager.

 `*` - https://www.nytimes.com/2022/02/19/business/dealbook/barry-mccarthy-interview-peloton.html

+\newpage